NYPL/digpres/docs/ingest/vm_management.md

 nav_order: 1
 ---

-Ingests should be run from dedicated VM's to provide optimal bandwidth for file transfers and uploads.
+Ingests should be run from dedicated VMs to provide optimal bandwidth for file transfers and uploads.
 VMs might be dedicated to a specific kind of ingest, such as born-digital archives or digitized audio and moving image.
 Additional VMs may be necessary to paralellize the workflow and increase bandwidth utilization or to support a new ingest process.
 All VMs should be configured the same when possible.